YardGnomeNinja/aurelia-cli-e2e/readme.md

 Based on: https://gist.github.com/RossJHagan/707516e503db220ac8d2a61b40344117

-1. `npm i -D del gulp-protractor`
+1. Execute `npm i -D del gulp-protractor`

-1. Add these files to your project.
+1. Add these files to the root of your project

-1. Add the following to /aurelia_project/aurelia.json
+1. Add the following to `./aurelia_project/aurelia.json`

 ```json
 "e2eTestRunner": {